- Precinct Delegate Affidavit of Identity and Receipt of Filing (PDF)

 The Election - Notification to Winning Precinct Delegate Candidates

 The precinct delegate candidates who receive the highest number of votes for the available positions under each party column are elected.
-(The three vote minimum which was formerly needed to win a precinct delegate position was eliminated under PA 583 of 1996.)
-Candidates elected to precinct delegate positions are certified to the county clerk by the precinct board responsible for counting the ballots.
-The county clerk is required to notify candidates elected to precinct delegate positions of their election after the primary.
+Candidates elected to precinct delegate positions are certified by the County Clerk.
+The County Clerk is required to notify candidates elected to precinct delegate positions of their election after the primary.
 The notification can be sent by first class, registered or certified mail.
 (MCL 168.607; 608; 625)

-Candidates elected to precinct delegate positions are the only candidates certified by precinct boards.
-In all other instances, candidates nominated or elected to office are certified by county or local canvassing boards.
-A tie vote for a precinct delegate position is resolved by the conduct of a drawing held under the direction of the county clerk.
-When conducting a drawing to resolve a tie vote for a precinct delegate position, the county clerk has the involved candidates draw folded strips of paper bearing the words elected or not elected from a box.
+Candidates elected to precinct delegate positions are the only candidates certified by the County Clerk.
+In all other instances, candidates nominated or elected to office are certified by the County Board of Canvassers.
+A tie vote for a precinct delegate position is resolved by the conduct of a drawing held under the direction of the County Clerk.
+When conducting a drawing to resolve a tie vote for a precinct delegate position, the County Clerk has the involved candidates draw folded strips of paper bearing the words elected or not elected from a box.
 (MCL 168.607) Precinct delegate elections are not subject to vote recounts.

 Notification to County Political Party Organizations - Office Records

 Immediately following the primary, the County Clerk is required to furnish the chairpersons of the county political party organizations with the names of the precinct delegates elected by the political party.
 The County Clerk is also required to supply the chairpersons with the names of those persons specified under Michigan election law, MCL 168.608(4) and (5).
 Michigan election law further specifies that the County Clerk is required to record the names of the delegates elected in a book to be kept for that purpose and shall file the book among the records of the clerks office.
 (MCL 168.608)